ray-project/ray/doc/source/ray-observability/ray-distributed-debugger.rst

     :align: center

-Use the VS Code Debugger
+Use the VS Code debugger
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Debug your Ray app just as you would when developing locally.